motosw3600/motosw3600/README.md

 ## Hello, I'm sangwoo Park

+- I prefer ios developer
-- I like data handling, I prefer backend development
+- I like code and development
 - I struggle for efficient code
 - What I value is humility
 - I want to be a developer who communicates well